 If you check inside the WAR file for the booking application, you'll find seam-ui.jar in the WEB-INF/lib directory.
 This package contains a number of JSF custom controls that integrate with Seam.
-The booking application uses the seam-ui.jar control for navigation from the search screen to the hotel page:
+The booking application uses the control for navigation from the search screen to the hotel page: